US Route 302 and VT Route 232 are major roads which travel through Groton State Forest. US Route 2 runs along the northwestern boundary..

 Seyon lodge State Park:

-From the park you can access 5.5 miles of cross-country ski trails which are groomed for winter use.
+From the park you can access 5.5 miles of cross-country ski trails and a 1.0 mile Snowshoe Trail which are groomed for winter use.

 Owlshead Mountain: The summit of Owlshead Mountain is accessible by trail and the summer road which leads almost to the top, offers panoramic views of the surrounding area.
 At the top, a stone Fire Tower built by the CCC in 1935 is an interesting feature.
 It is one of the most-photographed viewing spots in Vermont.